Getting started with Bolt

 Welcome to Getting started with Bolt!
 Bolt is an open source orchestration tool that helps you make on-demand changes to remote targets such as servers, network devices, and cloud services.

-In this guide, you'll learn to write a Bolt plan that installs Apache on a group of target machines and uploads a customized home page.
+In this guide, you'll write and run a Bolt plan.
 Bolt plans are powerful workflows that allow you to string together and automate commands, scripts, tasks, and even other plans.
+Your plan will install Apache on a group of target machines and upload a customized home page.

 After you've completed this guide, you'll know how to: